 Everything you need for a smooth return to school

-We are very much looking forward to welcoming everyone back to school in September, along with all our new starters in Reception and other years.
+We are very much enjoying welcoming everyone back to school including all our new starters in Reception and other years.

 For parents of children starting in Reception there is a wealth of extra information in our 'Starting school in 2020' section.
 All Reception parents have also received a letter detailing the attendance routine for their child.

 Thorough planning is required to make sure that we comply with Government guidelines and do our best to alleviate any concerns that children or parents may be feeling.
 By the new school year, some children will have been away from the classroom for six months but we want to reassure them that, although different in some ways, school will still be a place where they will be cared for and have fun.

 All parents have already received email from school confirming all the arrangements for their child, from Reception to Year 6.
 Please find copies of all these documents below.
 They contain full detail of procedures and expectations for September.

 September update letter to parents: a reminder to parents of the procedures for September, including an update on face coverings and extra links to 'back to school' preparation resources (also included below on this page).Sept letter to parents Saltford primary.pdf